mottlio/d3-force-directed-graph/README.md

 Strength of the force of the link determined by 2 values: distance (how long the link wants to be), strength (proportionate to actual distance and original length - like a spring)

 **distance()**
+a callback can be passed to this method, for example to make the distance dependent on the size of the two nodes

+**MAKING NODES DRAGGABLE with d3.drag()**
+- implement a drag feature on nodes
+- during drag, ignore other forces from the simulation
+- d3.drag() method invoked by using the call method on the selection
+- d3.drag() exposes 3 events: start, drag, end

+fixing a node's position:

+fx - fix x position
+fy - fix y position
+to remove fixed position, set fx and fy to null